***Updated on 05 April, 2021

 So next time you are preparing dinner, remember to just cut the carrots.
 Feel the weight of the body standing, the feeling of holding the knife, notice the colour, texture and feel of the carrots as you cut them.

 Why stop there?
 On holiday, every now and then, stop and take a moment to switch off autopilot.
-Here is how:
+Here is how to be present in the moment:

 “Be where your feet are”